mislav/hub/README.md

     Resolving deltas: 100% (2505/2505), done.

 hub requires you have `git` installed and in your path.
 It also requires Ruby 1.8.6+ or Ruby 1.9.1+.
-No other libraries are necessary.
+No other libraries necessary.

 Install